 Patients with wound botulism require wound debridement and parenteral antibiotics such as penicillin or metronidazole.

-Trivalent equine antitoxin (A, B, E) is available from the CDC through state health departments.
+A new heptavalent equine antitoxin (A to G) is now also available in the US; it replaces the older trivalent antitoxin.
 Antitoxin does not inactivate toxin that is already bound at the neuromuscular junction; therefore, preexisting neurologic impairment cannot be reversed rapidly.
 (Ultimate recovery depends on regeneration of nerve endings, which may take weeks or months.)
 However, antitoxin may slow or halt further progression.
 In patients with wound botulism, antitoxin can reduce complications and mortality rate.
 Antitoxin should be given as soon as possible after clinical diagnosis and not delayed to await culture results.
 Antitoxin is less likely to be of benefit if given > 72 h after symptom onset.